pristas-peter/react-app/README.md

 # react-app

-Monorepo for various webpack and react packages.
+Monorepo for various webpack and react app packages.
 More documentation inside its own package in packages folder.